 Neurological Rehabilitation Specialists

 The main goal of physical therapy is to restore the functions you had before an injury or illness.
 Accidents and disease affect your body in a multitude of ways, each of which may require a different physical therapy (PT) approach.
 Furthermore, PT is a useful practice to prevent future damage.
-Your therapist at TRI Physical Therapy in Brooklyn offers a wide range of services intended to help you improve your performance in a sport or work activity.
+Your PT doctors at local Brooklyn neuro rehab center offers a wide range of services intended to help you improve your performance in a sport or work activity.

-When you’ve had damage to your nervous system that affects your mobility and daily functioning, you’re well advised to rely on the expertise of a physical therapist operating out of a neurological rehabilitation clinic.
-With specialized training in evaluating and treating nervous system injuries, your NYC physical therapist prepares an individualized neuro rehab plan for you to restore and improve your mobility.
+When you’ve had damage to your nervous system that affects your mobility and daily functioning, you’re well-advised to rely on the expertise of a physical therapist operating out of a neurological rehabilitation clinic.
+With specialized training in evaluating and treating nervous system injuries, your best physical therapist prepares an individualized neuro-rehab plan for you to restore and improve your mobility.

 Disorders Benefiting from Advanced Neurological Rehabilitation